 During the winter, temperatures in storerooms, stairwells and other unoccupied areas may be kept in the 45°F to 55°F range.

-Air Conditioned Spaces: In buildings with central air conditioning systems, space temperatures will range between 75°F and 69°F. Due to the accuracy of sensing devices, and/or humidity control requirements, temperatures may fluctuate within or between spaces.
+Air Conditioned Spaces: In buildings with central air conditioning systems, space temperatures will typically range between 75°F and 69°F. Due to the accuracy of sensing devices, and/or humidity control requirements, temperatures may fluctuate within or between spaces.
 Buildings with reheat systems may experience space temperatures lower than 75°F. While this may appear inefficient, it is a result of system design and is less expensive than heating spaces up to 75°F.

 If temperatures should rise above 78°F or drop below 68°F for an extended period, please contact FO&M's Work Control at 6-2508.